 Here is a reading list about what is known and not known about the origins of SARS-CoV-2, accidents and leaks at biosafety and biowarfare laboratories, and the health risks of gain-of-function (GOF) research, which aims to increase the host range, transmissibility, infectivity or pathogenicity of potential pandemic pathogens.
-U.S. Right to Know is conducting research on these topics and posting the findings in our Biohazards Blog.
+For more information about the U.S. Right to Know investigation into these topics, see our biohazards page.
+Please sign up for our newsletter for updates.

 This reading list is a work in progress.
 We will update it.
-Please send readings we may have missed to Sainath Suryanarayanan at firstname.lastname@example.org.
+Please send readings we may have missed to Gary Ruskin at firstname.lastname@example.org.

 Accidents, leaks, transparency failures in biosafety facilities

 Investigative blog articles on the origins of SARS-CoV-2